What is ‘native’?

 Featured image: NZ Native Tieke (saddleback).
 Image credit: Tony Dunn

-A new form of promotion has emerged in the last year or so, called Native Advertising.
+A new form of promotion emerged in the last five to ten years, called Native Advertising or sponsored content.
 It is a way for brands to sponsor the creation of an editorial section of a website, newspaper or magazine.
 The brand gets associated with the content theme of the section, the editor gets to retain editorial freedom over content and the publisher gets a new revenue stream.

 Meanwhile in the UK, Philips have a native relationship with the Guardian in which they sponsor editorial about the ‘circular economy’ – like this article that challenges the practice of planned obsolescence for consumer electronics.
 This positions Philips, as advocates of a smarter, cleaner electronics sector in the public mind and reinforces their own sustainability initiatives.
 You can see how the Guardian describes its types of content here.